turbot/tailpipe-docs/docs/reference/config-files/table.md

 # table

 The `table` block allows you to define custom Tailpipe tables.
 Custom tables are a means to collect data from arbitrary log files and other sources.
-This is useful if you need to analyze logs that have custom or proprietary formats, or to collect logs that do not have plugin support.
+This is useful if you need to analyze logs that have custom or proprietary formats or collect logs that do not have plugin support.

 ```hcl